 Love is empathic and compassionate, not self-absorbed or apathetic.

 Love is presence, not distraction or preoccupation.

-Love is freedom of authentic self-expression, not living as a false self.
+Love is freedom of authentic self-expression, not living as a false, edited, or censored self.

 Love is forgiving, not harboring of resentments.

 Love is deeply knowing and curious, not disinterested.

 Love is awareness, not obliviousness or obtuseness.

 Love is honest, not deceitful or in denial.